 Fortunately, after discovering the BDFA, the couple learned of a treatment that was available in Great Ormond Street and managed to secure Nicole a place on the programme.

 However, Gail and Matthew were told that Jessica was ineligible for the programme that her big sister was on, and so fought tooth and nail to get her accepted onto a sibling trial scheme that was being run in Germany.
 After much to-ing and fro-ing, involving some of the world’s leading experts in neurology, Jessica Rich became the youngest person ever to receive brain surgery to treat Batten disease.

-With both daughters doing well, the family have set up The Nicole Rich Foundation to help with fundraising efforts for the BDFA; for research into separate therapy to help with the loss of eyesight that the disease can cause; for travel costs incurred to take their daughters to receive treatment and to make their home more accessible for Nicole who can no longer walk unassisted.
+With both daughters doing well, the family have set up The Nicole Rich Foundation to help with fundraising efforts for the BDFA; for research into separate therapy to help with the loss of eyesight that the disease can cause; for purchasing specialist equipment and taking the family on memory making adventures.

 To raise money for the foundation and the BDFA, Nicole’s parents have taken part in Tough Mudder challenges, held local bake sales, climbed Ben Nevis and held a hugely successful ball in Newcastle.
 ‘We wanted to do something special a year on from the diagnosis, and The Sweetheart Ball was such a personal event,’ says Gail.
 The foundation has received a huge amount of local support — with their local community holding a funfair in Heddon, which raised £4,000.
 ‘The event was held by Chloe Blackburn, who created a whole funfair — there was music, rides and food, it was fantastic.
 We’ve been overwhelmed by the local support,’ says Gail.